Cardin, Oklahoma: Buyout and shutdown

 The town, along with Picher, and Hockerville, Oklahoma, is located within the Tar Creek Superfund site.
 This was designated in 1983 under laws intended to allocate federal funding to clean up former mining sites of extensive pollution.

 These towns are part of a $60 million federal buyout because of lead pollution, as well as the risk of buildings caving in due to decades of underground mining.
 Cardin, Oklahoma, officially closed its last business, the post office, on February 28, 2009.
 In April 2009, federal officials stated that only seven residences were occupied in Cardin and that the town's water service would soon be shut off.
 Cardin was the first city within the Superfund area to be completely closed down.
 In November 2010, the last family in Cardin received its final buyout payment from the federally funded Lead-Impacted Communities Relocation Assistance Trust.
 They departed, reducing the town's population to zero.

-Similarly, Picher was officially unincorporated in 2013, after reductions in population due to buyouts and to damage from a 2009 tornado.
+Similarly, Picher was officially unincorporated in 2013, after reductions in population due to buyouts and to damage from the 2008 tornado.
 The state and EPA estimate that years more of investment and treatment will be required to reduce contamination to acceptable levels, and restore some of the habitat and landscape.